 Key Takeaways

-• It is essential to put on your stockings or tights correctly to optimize the benefits: put them on while lying down, smooth them from bottom to top, avoid wrinkles.
+- It is essential to put on your stockings or tights correctly to optimize the benefits: put them on while lying down, smooth from bottom to top, avoid wrinkles.

-The French brand The Oversized Hoodie® 🇫🇷 is famous for its high-end lined tights , certified Oeko-Tex® Standard 100 and Oeko-Tex STeP.
+The French brand The Oversized Hoodie® 🇫🇷 is famous for its lined tights high-end, certified Oeko-Tex® Standard 100 and Oeko-Tex STeP.
 It is entirely vegan, free of toxic and chemical substances, and promotes a cruelty-free approach towards animals.
-These lined tights, which have also been honored with the “Confiance Textile” Quality Label, are distinguished by their incomparable softness and their excellent quality-price ratio, providing an unrivaled feeling of comfort.
+These lined tights, which have also been honored with the “Confiance Textile” Quality Label, are distinguished by their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.

 Understanding venous contention

-Venous restraint refers to the use of devices that exert pressure on the legs, such as compression stockings, tights, or socks.
+venous restraint refers to the use of devices exerting pressure on the legs, such as compression stockings, tights, or socks.
 The principle is to help venous return, that is to say the return of blood from the legs to the heart, fighting against venous stasis.

-In fact, the pressure exerted by these restraint articles will stimulate blood circulation in the veins of the legs and prevent stagnation of blood or its reflux in the opposite direction.
+In fact, the pressure exerted by these restraining articles will stimulate blood circulation in the veins of the legs and prevent stagnation of blood or its reflux in the opposite direction.

 Wearing compression stockings or tights is recommended in various venous disorders, especially in cases of: